sgolbad88/sgolbad88.github.io/_posts/2019-05-21-handwashing.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/handwashinghighefflp.png" alt="handwashing effect highlighted line plot">

 ## More handwashing, fewer deaths?
+A statistical analysis of Semmelweis handwashing data

 Again, the graph shows that handwashing had a huge effect.
 How much did it reduce the monthly proportion of deaths on average?